 This one is important!
 Failure to submit final high school academic records containing your graduation date will prevent you from registering for subsequent semesters.
 Click below for a complete list of required academic transcripts by country.

 Students requesting transfer of credit for courses taken at universities outside of the United States must have their final transcripts evaluated by an approved credential evaluation agency found on the NACES website and sent to Concordia College.
 Students must request a course-by-course evaluation from the agency.

-If your travel itinerary gets you to the Moorhead-Fargo community before these dates, it is your responsibility to make arrangements for lodging and meals prior to being able to move into your residence hall on the stated dates.
+If your travel itinerary brings you to the Fargo-Moorhead community before the approved dates, it is your responsibility to make arrangements for transportation, lodging and meals prior to being able to move into your residence hall on the arrival dates listed above.

-Fill out this Arrival Form survey so we can plan for your arrival.
+Fill out this online Arrival Information Form so we can plan for your arrival.